tmssoftware/TMS-FNC-Cloud-Pack/Google Vision/README.md

   ```
   </li>

-  <li>Implement the OnAfterDraw event on the TTMSFNCImage instance to paint rectangles to indicate the faces detected by the Google Vision API
+  <li>Implement the OnAfterDraw event on the TTMSFNCImage instance to paint rectangles to indicate the faces detected by the Google Vision API.
+The Responses collection contains faces, landmarks, objects, and many more.
+The result can be controlled via the DetectTypes property, which is set to dtFaces by default.
+The options are: dtObjects, dtText, dtDocumentText, dtImageLabels, dtLandMarks, dtLogos, dtSafeSearch, dtWeb, dtFaces

   ```delphi
 procedure TForm1.TMSFNCImage1AfterDraw(Sender: TObject;